 EMS Educational Programs

 The focus of this observational experience is the management of patients with multisystem trauma, head, and spinal cord injuries.
-The prehospital care provider can schedule an observation in the Trauma Critical Care Units for Wednesdays and Fridays from 1500 hours to 2300 hours.
+The prehospital care provider can schedule an observation in the TRU for Thursday, Friday or Saturday from 1500 hours to 2300 hours or 2300 hours to 0700 hours.
 The provider will be required to sign up at least two weeks in advance.

 Note: This program is not approved for MIEMSS continuing education credits.